 No. Decades ago, Linus Pauling and Irwin Stone showed that most animals make at least that much (or more) per human body weight per day.
 (3,4)

-Then why has the government set the "Safe Upper Limit" for vitamin C at 2,000 mg/day?
+Then why has the government set the "Tolerable Upper Limit" for vitamin C at 2,000 mg/day?

 Perhaps the reason is ignorance.
 According to nationwide data compiled by the American Association of Poison Control Centers, vitamin C (and the use of any other dietary supplement) does not kill anyone.
 (5)